Gujarati people: United Kingdom

-Gujaratis have had a long involvement with Britain.
-The original East India Company set up a factory (trading post) in the port city of Surat in Gujarat in 1615.
-These were the beginnings of first real British involvement with India that eventually led to the formation of the British Raj.

 The third largest overseas diaspora of Gujaratis, after Pakistan and United States, is in the United Kingdom.
-At a population of around 800,000 Gujaratis form almost more than half of the Indian community who live in the UK (1.2 million).
+At a population of around 600,000 Gujaratis form almost more than half of the Indian community who live in the UK (1.2 million).
 Gujaratis first went to the UK in the 19th century with the establishment of the British Raj in India.
 Prominent members of this community such as Shyamji Krishna Varma played a vital role in exerting political pressure upon colonial powers during the Indian independence movement.

-The present day Gujarati diaspora in the UK is mostly the second and third generation descendants of "twice-over" immigrants from the former British colonies of East Africa, Portugal, and Indian Ocean Islands.
-Most of them despite being British Subjects had restricted access to Britain after successive Immigration acts of 1962, 1968 and 1971.
-Most were, however, eventually admitted on the basis of a Quota voucher system or, in case of Uganda, as refugees after the expulsion order by the Ugandan ruler, Idi Amin in August 1972.